slcorp/RTView-JavaScript/README.md

 # RTView JavaScript

 ## Overview
-This project provides a JavaScript example that shows how to simulate data for edge devices and use RTView Cloud to create and deploy rich graphical displays connected to real-time and historical data.
+This project provides a JavaScript example that shows how simulate user data, the source of which could be anything in the real world, such as edge devices and use RTView Cloud to create and deploy rich graphical displays connected to real-time and historical data.

 ![](Images/MixingPlantA.jpg)